OpenRCT2/plugin-devtools/README.md

 ## ✔️ Features
 * Entity Viewer - Select an entity and show it's internal properties.
+* Image List - Display all the loaded sprites in the game with configurable palette.
 * Network Monitor - Display incoming and outgoing network traffic.

 ## 🚀 Installation